tripzilch/tripzilch.github.io/aotc/index.md

 *Asteroid line cut.
 I like this piece because it's another beautifully simple algorithm leading to unexpected complexity.*

 ![Asteroid line cut algorithm](algo123.jpg)
 *The idea is you draw a spiral, and then you draw a random line that slices it, and move the spiral apart, perpendicular to that line, while keeping all the lines connected.
-Seems simple enough but I could not image what it would look like if I repeated this process a few hundred times.*
+Seems simple enough but I could not imagine what it would look like if I repeated this process a few hundred times.*

 ## Epihyperderpflardioids